Is your Social Media Page Telling on You?

-Have you submitted dozens of applications, but not been contacted for an interview?
+Have you submitted dozens of applications but not been contacted for an interview?
 Have you made it through the interview process and thought you had the position because things seemed to go so well, only to have your hopes dashed later?
-If you are a well-qualified candidate, and these scenarios seem familiar, it could be that your social media profiles are sabotaging your success.
+Suppose you are a well-qualified candidate, and these scenarios seem familiar.
+In that case, it could be that your social media profiles are sabotaging your success.

 The problem with social media

 Because we can’t see one another when we post online, it’s easy to forget that we are still in a public space when we are online.
 So, it’s tempting to just let it “all hang out” and be very relaxed and informal when posting.

 It’s also easy for others to misinterpret the meaning of some of our online posts since they can’t see our body language or hear the tone of our voice.
 While it’s good to let your creativity, passion and uniqueness shine through, it’s also important to be careful that your posts make the right impression on those that perhaps don’t know you quite so well.

 While there aren’t any true “absolutes” when it comes to managing your online presence, the following suggestions can help you to ensure that you are making a good impression on any potential hiring managers that might come across your profiles.

 Lying on any of your resumes or profiles is the absolute worst thing you can do, and your social media pages will normally “out” you for your dishonesty.

 The Age reports that “In a survey of more than 2000 hiring managers, 58 percent said they caught applicants lying in order to embellish their skill-sets, dates of employment, academic degrees and job titles.”
 Human resource managers practice due diligence to ensure that you really did graduate from the university you list, and they will go out of their way to check references and take steps to ensure that the companies you list actually do exist.